RuibingS/MS1FA_RShiny_dashboard/README.md

 [![Generic badge](https://img.shields.io/badge/version-1.0-<COLOR>.svg)](https://shields.io/)
 ![Maintainer](https://img.shields.io/badge/maintainer-<RuibingShi>-<COLOR>.svg)

 `MS1FA` is a R Shiny APP designed to facilitate annotation of untargeted metabolomics data.
 It simplifies the process of analyzing mass spectrometry data by providing interactive tools for data visualization and annotation.
-It requires users upload the feature table (pre-processed LC-MS data by widely used `XCMS` or `MZmine3` ), a pooled MS2 file (.mzXL) or a a MS/MS spectral summary file from `MZmine3`(.mgf) and a targeted list of metabolites (.csv or .library).
+It requires users upload the feature table (pre-processed LC-MS data by widely used `XCMS` or `MZmine` ), a pooled MS2 file (.mzXL) or a a MS/MS spectral summary file from `MZmine`(.mgf) and a targeted list of metabolites (.csv or .library).
 The output is an interactive feature table with metabolite annotation, neutral loss annotation, adducts annotation, ISF annotation, group and correlation group.

 `MS1FA` is written in R and Rcpp, and its source code is publicly available at [GitHub](https://github.com/RuibingS/MS1FA_RShiny_dashboard).